-This article contains affiliate Links (info on the Disclosure page).
+This article contains affiliate links (Disclosure page).
 If you purchase using my link, I get a commission at no extra cost to you.

 A single track road has been built along the River Etive all the way to the magnificent Loch Etive.

 Please note, that the reality is at least 10 times better than the video (maybe I should have filmed wide angle...
-I feel frustrated not to be able to give you a better rendition)
+I feel frustrated not to be able to give you a better rendition).

 Many photos after the information to help you plan your drive!

-PLANNING TIPS - Glen Etive Scotland
+PLANNING TIPS - Glen Etive, Scotland

-How to get to Glen Etive - Map
+Where is Glen Etive - Map

-- Glen Etive is a road Off A82 in Glencoe, you can't miss it, the turn is where everybody stops to photograph Buachaille Etive Mor, the most photographed mountains in Scotland
+- Glen Etive is a road off A82 in Glencoe, you can't miss it, the turn is where everybody stops to photograph Buachaille Etive Mor, the most photographed mountains in Scotland

 Plan 1 hour each way to drive Glen Etive + And as long as want to explore Loch Etive on foot or by boat (if you travel with one...)

-It is a single track road with many passing places.
+It is a single-track road with many passing places.
 Don't forget not to tail the other cars to be able to stop at different passing places

 - Facilities - No toilets on the road